-Pulled Pork, one pan all day cooking yields fork tender, pull apart meat that melts in your mouth.
-Ideal comfort food for all fall entertaining.
+Pulled Pork, one pan all day cooking yields fork-tender, pull-apart meat that melts in your mouth.
+Ideal comfort food for all fall entertaining and you make it with a simple spice mixture from your pantry.

 This Pulled Pork recipe is a family favorite for having while watching football.
 The recipe can’t be any easier, to use a phrase that sums it up perfectly…. ” set it and forget it.”
 Can anything be easier than that?
 (I guess having someone else make it for you, but save for that this is about as easy as they come.)